Astophile/preview-card/README.md

 ### Useful resources

-- [Resource ](https://www.w3schools.com/) - This is an amazing article which helped me finally understand XYZ.
+- [https://www.w3schools.com/ ](https://www.w3schools.com/) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 ## Author